message/iata/ES.md

 - effective 24 May 2021, passengers arriving from Aland or Lansi-Suomi in Finland and passengers arriving from Israel.
 4. Passengers must complete an "FCS Health Control Form" at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> This will generate a QR code which must be presented upon arrival.
 - This does not apply to deadheading crew.
-5. Passengers could be subject to quarantine for 10 days; details can be found at <a href="https://tinyurl.com/ucevbmtc">https://tinyurl.com/ucevbmtc</a>
+5. Passengers could be subject to quarantine for up to 10 days; details can be found at <a target="_blank" href="https://tinyurl.com/ucevbmtc">https://tinyurl.com/ucevbmtc</a> .
 6. Passengers are subject to medical screening upon arrival.